michaellaszlo/cursor-maintenance/README.md

 If the formatted text is identical to the raw text, there is nothing further to do.
 The cursor should stay where it is.

 Otherwise, you want to compute a new cursor position.
-You can do this with one of the following:
+You can do so with a cursor maintainer or with a cursor-maintaining formatter.

-- a format-oblivious cursor-maintenance function
-- a cursor-maintaining formatter

-If you have a format-oblivious cursor-maintenance function, you give it the following three values:
+### Using a cursor maintainer

+A cursor maintainer doesn't know about your format in general.
+You call it with three values:

 - the user's **raw text**
 - the user's **cursor position** in the raw text
-- the **formatted text** obtained from your raw text
+- the **formatted text** that you computed from the raw text

 You get back one value:

+- a **new cursor position** in the formatted text

+### Using a cursor-maintaining formatter

+A cursor-maintaining formatter is built for a specific format.
+You call it with two values:

+- the user's **raw text**
+- the user's **cursor position** in the raw text

+You get back two values:

+- the **formatted text** corresponding to the raw text
-- a **new cursor position**
+- a **new cursor position** in the formatted text

 ## Implementing the retrospective approach